ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 **Rule trigger (matching conditions)**
 These fields define when the rule is evaluated and executed:

-- **Condition Fields** – the rule is triggered when one or more of these Case fields match the configured values:
+- **Condition Fields** – define the conditions under which the rule applies.
+  For each of these fields, the system compares the value from the Case with the value from the same field in the rule.
+  If the rule’s field value is empty, it is treated as a match for any value in the Case.
-  *Project, Project Area, Project Milestone, Case Category, Stakeholder Party, System State, or User State.*
+  The fields include: *Project, Project Area, Project Milestone, Case Category, Stakeholder Party, System State, or User State.*

 - **Priority** – defines the importance level of the rule.
 When multiple rules match, the one with the highest priority is applied.